newgentdigital/kloey/README.md

 ## ⚠️ Notice
 **This repository [(newgentdigital/kloey)](https://github.com/newgentdigital/kloey) is used for one reason, creating reports and requests regarding Kloey.
 Any code changes you want to make related to Kloey will not be accepted.**

-This bot was originally commissioned by the members of management at Newgent Digital to replace the previously used bot.
-This action was done in the attempt to get a more feature-rich system with more customizability in the long-run.
+The members of management originally commissioned this bot at Newgent Digital to replace the previously used bot.
+This action was done to get a more feature-rich system with more customizability in the long-run.

 <!-- SHORTCUTS -->
 ## 🔧 Shortcuts